Raymond James Maintains Abbott Laboratories (ABT) Outperform Recommendation

 What are Other Shareholders Doing?

+SNXFX - Schwab 1000 Index Fund holds 570K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 572K shares, representing a decrease of 0.34%.
+The firm increased its portfolio allocation in ABT by 6.25% over the last quarter.

-Summit Place Financial Advisors holds 22K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 20K shares, representing an increase of 8.83%.
+Bank Hapoalim Bm holds 10K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing a decrease of 0.71%.
 The firm decreased its portfolio allocation in ABT by 99.89% over the last quarter.

-PLPIX - LargeCap S&P 500 Index Fund R-1 holds 289K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 294K shares, representing a decrease of 1.87%.
-The firm increased its portfolio allocation in ABT by 5.71% over the last quarter.
+TQGEX - T. Rowe Price QM Global Equity Fund holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 25.42%.
+The firm increased its portfolio allocation in ABT by 2.08% over the last quarter.

-Phocas Financial holds 3K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 4K shares, representing a decrease of 7.25%.
-The firm increased its portfolio allocation in ABT by 85,484.54% over the last quarter.
+Conning holds 327K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 331K shares, representing a decrease of 1.23%.
+The firm increased its portfolio allocation in ABT by 2.58% over the last quarter.

-GCAEX - The Gabelli Equity Income Fund holds 4K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 4K shares, representing an increase of 9.09%.
-The firm increased its portfolio allocation in ABT by 11.15% over the last quarter.

-Coastal Bridge Advisors holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 3.06%.
-The firm decreased its portfolio allocation in ABT by 99.88% over the last quarter.
+Financial Advisory Service holds 5K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 5K shares, representing a decrease of 1.22%.
+The firm decreased its portfolio allocation in ABT by 99.89% over the last quarter.

 What is the Fund Sentiment?